mycognosist/ctf-walkthroughs/tutorial-rust-python-lib.md

 **7. Copy the library**

 If everything went smoothly, you should see a new directory named 'target' in the project root.
-The library itself can be found in target/release and is named 'lib<module name>.so'.
+The library itself can be found in target/release and is named 'libstatus.so'.
 Let's copy the library and then fire up the Python interpreter to test our function:

 {% highlight shell_session %}
 cp target/release/libstatus.so status.so